xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/option-activation.md

 </div>

+You can style the slides justification with the selector `.slider.xt-overflow-auto .slides-inner`.

 <demo>
   <demovanilla src="vanilla/components/extensions/slider/overflow-auto">
   </demovanilla>
 </demo>

-Disable this behaviour with `overflowAuto: false`.
+You can disable **overflow auto** behaviour with `overflowAuto: false`.

 <demo>
   <demovanilla src="vanilla/components/extensions/slider/overflow-auto-false">